 Porta Capuana - Napoli

-The area of porta Capuana, was already included in the city’s action plan elaborated within the USEAct project (URBACT II), focusing on three deprived urban neighbourhoods of the historical centre, identified within the plan as “Porta Medina”, “Porta del Mercato” and “Porta Capuana”.
-The latter is the focus of the project developed by the City of Napoli for the UrbInclusion URBACT network, currently followed by Lorenzo Tripodi (in team with Anamaria Vrabie) as URBACT Lead Expert.
+The area was already included in the city’s action plan elaborated within the USEAct project (URBACT II), focusing on three deprived urban neighbourhoods of the historical centre, identified within three old gates: “Porta Medina”, “Porta del Mercato” and “Porta Capuana”, which is even the focus of the project developed by the City of Napoli for the UrbInclusion URBACT network, currently followed by Lorenzo Tripodi from Tesserae (in team with Anamaria Vrabie) as URBACT Lead Expert.